MvcControlsToolkit/Home/README.md

 * json file with specs of classes to be compiled from C# to TypeScript.
 Some C# data annotations will be translated into MetaData JavaScript objects, so client side frameworks like angular or knockout may use the same C# classes, with the same validation rules.
 Compilation may come in different "flavors" in such a way to adapt the code to various client frameworks.
 * TagHelpers providers for all most common client side frameworks.
 * TypeScript version of IQueryables, DContexts, and DbSets, with changes tracking cababilities and with the possibility to synchronize entities with various data sources (both local, and remote).
-Some of these feature will be available only on the commercial version.
 * Several more complex controls, like TreeViews, enahnced with native Drag/Drop capabilities (or polyfills).
- Some features will be available just on the commercial version.
-* Advanced interaction protocols and widgets based on native drag and drop (commercial version only).
+* Advanced interaction protocols and widgets based on native drag and drop.